SoapServerApp

 For item naming in array containers, the following rules are applied (in order):

-1. Otherwise, the indivdual array items are named item
+4. Otherwise, the individual array items are named item.

-In all cases, the parent namespace identifier is used, if any.
+In all cases, the parent namespace identifier, if any, is only applied if ns_array_items is enabled.

 Quirks Mode (NCC PI)